Library Documentation

 max

-Returns the larger of the two inputs.
+max returns the larger of the two n values.

 max :: n n -> n where (Order n)